-Infrastructure in the rural areas of Ghana is lacking, but there are ICTs that are available, reliable and in use; namely radio and mobile telephony.
-This study focused on using these available technologies to connect to the web, as opposed to the introduction of new infrastructure which results in expensive and extremely disruptive implementations.
+Infrastructure in the rural areas of Ghana are lacking, but there are ICTs that are available, reliable and in use; namely radio and mobile telephony.
+This study focused on these available technologies as opposed to the introduction of new infrastructure which results in expensive and extremely disruptive implementations.
 The focus on technologies already in use resulted in lower cost of implementation and being more acceptable by the rural farmers.